Donna Leopardi – Lower Elementary Directress

 For many years, Donna served her family as a stay-at-home mom, raising her four children.
 She also took on the role of teacher for her children, as she led them in homeschooling for a number of years.
 Prior to her work at The Good Shepherd Catholic Montessori, Donna worked as an assistant teacher at St. Ursula Villa, helping with art classes and with the first grade.
 Donna completed her Montessori elementary training at Xavier University, and joined the lower elementary staff at The Good Shepherd Catholic Montessori in 2002.
 An Orton-Gillingham-trained tutor, she has made significant contributions to our spelling and reading programs.
 Donna also completed a training seminar with the Institute for Excellence in Writing and assists children with our writing program.

 Amy received her B.S. in Montessori Education from Xavier University in 1999.
 She then helped create one of the first elementary Montessori programs in Northern Kentucky while teaching at Prince of Peace School in Covington from 1999-2003.
 Amy returned to X.U. and earned her M.Ed. while completing her 9-12 Montessori training.
-Amy has been a lower elementary teacher at The Good Shepherd Catholic Montessori since the fall of 2003.
-She is also a trained Orton-Gillingham tutor.
+She also completed the Orton Gillingham training program.
+Amy was a lead lower elementary teacher at The Good Shepherd Catholic Montessori for 13 years (2003-2016).
+In the Fall of 2016, Amy transitioned into the role of Lower Elementary Support Specialist.
+She works in close collaboration with the lead lower elementary teachers, intervention specialist, and support staff.
+In addition to providing differentiated instruction to lower elementary students, Amy also assists the lower elementary teachers with curriculum planning, assessments, documentation, and administrative tasks.

 Natalie Gunawan – Lower Elementary Assistant Catechist